 The role of the State Auditor's Office is to provide the public independent and objective reviews.
 We are not an enforcement or regulatory agency, and no audit will solve the most urgent problem - how to quickly deliver unemployment benefits to every Washingtonian who deserves them.
 Nevertheless, there clearly are lessons to be learned, and we intend to illuminate them.

-Thank you for your advocacy for your constituents and your confidence in the State Auditor's Office.
+I know you are also committed to correcting issues and delivering services to our communities in these challenging times.
 I am confident that, together, we will emerge from this crisis stronger than before.

 Sincerely,

 Pat McCarthy

 Pat McCarthy